pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 - The system databases will be filtered out and not migrated to TiDB Cloud even if you select all of the databases to migrate.
 That is, `mysql`, `information_schema`, `information_schema`, and `sys` will not be migrated using this feature.

-- The Data Migration feature is only available to clusters created in the AWS `Oregon (us-west-2)` region after November 9, 2022.
+- The Data Migration feature is only available to clusters created in the AWS `Oregon (us-west-2)` and `Singapore (ap-southeast-1)` regions after November 9, 2022.
 If your cluster was created before the date or if your cluster is in another region, this feature is not available to your cluster and the **Data Migration** tab will not be displayed on the cluster overview page in the TiDB Cloud console.

 - If the table to be migrated already exists in the target database, TiDB Cloud appends the data to the target table directly.
 If the keys conflict, an error is reported.